Who Are The ‘Go-Big Show’ Judges? Meet Them All

 Snoop Dogg (real name Calvin Cordozar Broadus Jr.) is a rapper who has released 17 studio albums and been nominated for 17 Grammy Awards.
 He’s also appeared in movies such as Dolemite Is My Name and The Addams Family.
 This isn’t his first time on TV, having hosted the TBS show Joker’s Wild and appeared with Martha Stewart on Martha & Snoop’s Potluck Dinner.

 Rosario Dawson is an actress best known for her roles in movies like Rent, Seven Pounds, and Sin City, and on shows like Daredevil and Jane the Virgin.
-She also does voice work, playing Ahsoka Tano in the animated Star Wars series.
-Rosario recently reprised the role in live-action show The Mandalorian.
+She also does voice work, and recently appeared as Ahsoka Tano in the live-action show The Mandalorian.
 She’s also an activist, and endorsed her boyfriend, Sen. Cory Booker, for president in the 2020 election.

 Jennifer Nettles is a country singer who is part of the duo Sugarland.
 She’s released several solo albums and won three Grammy Awards.
 Jennifer has also acted, appearing in the HBO series The Righteous Gemstones and the 2019 Harriet Tubman biopic Harriet.
 In 2015, Jennifer played Roxy Hart in the musical Chicago on Broadway, and later appeared as Donna in the Hollywood Bowl’s production of Mamma Mia!